 \section{Topological recursion and cohomological field theories}

-In this section, we recall the basic theory of topological recursion (TR), first developed by Eynard-Oran\-tin~\cite{EO07}, and in particular its relation to cohomological field theories (CohFTs).
-This relation, given by Dunin-Barkowski-Orantin-Shadrin-Spitz and Eynard~\cite{DOSS14,Eyn11}, identifies the graph expansion of TR with the Givental-Teleman action~\cite{Giv01,Tel12} on semisimple CohFTs.
+In this section, we recall the basic theory of topological recursion (TR), first developed by Eynard--Oran\-tin~\cite{EO07}, and in particular its relation to cohomological field theories (CohFTs).
+This relation, given by Dunin--Barkowski--Orantin--Shadrin--Spitz and Eynard~\cite{DOSS14,Eyn11}, identifies the graph expansion of TR with the Givental--Teleman action~\cite{Giv01,Tel12} on semisimple CohFTs.